Qionghai

 Qionghai, also called Keng Hai, is a county-level city in Hainan, China.
 It is located in the east of Hainan Island.

-Kachek city was the capital of Keng Hai.
-Kachek city was 2nd largest city in Hainan island.
+Kachek city was the capital of Keng Hai, which was the second largest city in Hainan island.
 Previous counties of Lok Wi and Keng dang were merged to create Kenghai.
 The town of Bo'ao, which serves as the seat for the Boao Forum for Asia, is located in the city of Qionghai.

 Climate

 Qionghai has a tropical monsoon climate (Köppen Am).
 Monsoonal influences are strong, with a relatively lengthy wet season and a pronounced dry season (January to March).
 Rainfall is heaviest and most frequent from August to October, when typhoons may strike, and is otherwise still common throughout the year, averaging an annual total of 2100 mm; there are 9.3 days with 50 mm or more of rain.
 Humidity is consistently very high, with an average relative humidity of 85.8%.
 With monthly percent possible sunshine ranging from 31% in February to 62% in July, the city receives 1913 hours of bright sunshine annually; the city receives about only a third of possible sunshine from December through February, while May thru July is the sunniest time of year.